Messages

 The final grade will be curved.

-There will be ?? homework assignments.
-Assignments will be posted in the middle of the course.
+Homework problems will be posted throughout the course.
 The answers should be typeset in LaTeX and submitted via Canvas; here is a template to start with.
+The deadline to submit all homework (in a single PDF file) is November 3, 2024

-The project consists of ?? components: 1.
+The project consists of three components: 1.
 Write a proposal.
 2. Write a report.
 3. Make a presentation.
 The proposal and report should be typeset in LaTeX.

-1. Pick a problem that is only briefly mentioned in the class and make a survey of its state-of-art results.
+1. Pick a problem that is related to the topics of this course and make a survey of its state-of-art results.

 2. Pick some algorithms that are mentioned in the class, implement them and compare with other algorithms that you can think of.
 (Some datasets that you can use will be posted soon)